Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       that yield safe streets for our residents, businesses, and visitors.

-      **To read more about John Bauters’ involvement on the issue of transportation in the local press:**
+      **To read more about John on the issue of transportation in the local press:**

       * [Meet the Mayor Who Wants to Persuade You to Get Rid of Your Car (San